DRIVER-EU/test-bed-design/doc/developers.md

 Within DRIVER+, a dedicated integration process *for solutions* is described in a separate document, D934.21, "Solution testing procedure".
 This section describes how to integrate with the Test-bed reference implementation, and also covers simulators and other tools.

-Assuming you have installed your Test-bed locally, to connect your simulator or solution to the Test-bed, the generic process is as follows:
+When have installed your Test-bed locally, to connect your simulator or solution to the Test-bed, the generic process is as follows:
 -	Choose the adapter in your preferred programming language: [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
-A Python version will be available in the near future.
+A Python version will be available in the next release.
 -	Define your input/output messages as [AVRO](http://avro.apache.org/docs/current): already supported messages can be found [here](https://github.com/DRIVER-EU/avro-schemas/).
 Register the AVRO schema with the Test-bed via the schema registry (only available after running the Test-bed locally, typically at [http://localhost:3601](http://localhost:3601)).
 You can do that manually, or alternatively, the adapter will do this for you.
 The registration procedure is a bit different for each adapter.
 -	Use the adapter to send messages to the Test-bed.
 You can use the Kafka topics UI to see whether they have arrived correctly.
 -	Define some input messages (manually): use our [replay-service](https://github.com/DRIVER-EU/kafka-replay-service) to send them one-by-one or replay a logged sequence of messages.
 To log the messages in a topic, you can use the [Kafka-topics-logger](https://github.com/DRIVER-EU/kafka-topics-logger) or the topics UI to save them.
 This is, for example, useful when you need to integrate with an application that does not run locally, e.g. when your COP tool needs to consume messages from a simulator that you do not have running locally.